-Photographer Eric Lafforgue is one of the very lucky few that have had a chance to see what North Korea is really like.
-"Since 2008, I have ventured to North Korea six times," he said.
-"Thanks to digital memory cards, I was able to save photos that I was forbidden to take or was told to delete by the minders."
+Photographer Eric Lafforgue is one of the very lucky few who have had a chance to see what North Korea is really like.
+“Since 2008, I have ventured to North Korea six times,” he said.
+“Thanks to digital memory cards, I could save photos of North Korea that I was forbidden to take or was told to delete by the minders.”

 Scroll down to see Eric's North Korea pictures for yourself.